nodejs/node/doc/STYLE_GUIDE.md

 * American English spelling is preferred.
 "Capitalize" vs. "Capitalise", "color" vs. "colour", etc.
 * Use [serial commas][].
-* Generally avoid personal pronouns in reference documentation ("I", "you", "we").
+* Avoid personal pronouns in reference documentation ("I", "you", "we").
   * Pronouns are acceptable in more colloquial documentation, like guides.
   * Use gender-neutral pronouns and mass nouns.
 Non-comprehensive
     examples: